When the Protectors Need Protecting: Cruelty to K-9s

 —Guy Williams, Police Dog Trainer and Instructor

 PETA works with and supports police departments all over the nation, often collaborating to investigate, charge, and prosecute animal abusers.
 We’ve directed campaigns at agencies and organizations across the U.S. in an effort to reduce the tragic deaths of K-9s in hot cars, and many officers have thanked us for looking out for their canine partners.
 We know that many—if not most—handlers truly respect and value their K-9s, whom they trust with their lives in dangerous situations.
-But some recently publicized cases show that certain handlers choose to treat their own partners with violence, so PETA is asking agencies nationwide to ensure that their officers use only humane methods to train their K-9s.
+But some recently publicized cases show that certain handlers choose to treat their own partners with violence, so PETA is asking agencies nationwide to reconsider using K-9s—or, at the very least, to ensure that their officers use only humane training and handling methods.

 Caught in the Act: Officers on Video